Hungarian Paprika Soup Recipe – Hungarian Special

 Recipe Notes :

-Paprika Matters : Use high-quality sweet Hungarian paprika for authentic flavor.
+Paprika Quality: Use high-quality sweet Hungarian paprika for authentic flavor; smoked paprika adds depth if desired.

-Storage : Keeps well in the fridge for up to 3 days.
-Reheat gently before serving.
+Storage Tips: Store leftovers in an airtight container in the fridge for up to 3 days.
+Reheat gently to preserve flavor and texture.